Atlantic Highly Migratory Species

 Tournaments

 Atlantic HMS tournaments are events that award points or prizes for the catch and release or landing of sharks, tunas, billfish, or swordfish, in the U.S. Atlantic Ocean, Gulf of Mexico, or Caribbean Sea.
-Tournament operators must register, keep records of fishermen and results, and will be notified if they are required to submit a catch report.
+Tournament operators must register tournaments, keep records of fishermen and results, and will be notified if they are required to submit a catch report.
 All billfish tournaments must send a catch report.

 Learn more about Atlantic HMS tournaments